lanl-aea/waves/docs/tutorial_03_solverprep.rst

 files from the previous two tutorials.
 The additional files are the files from the ``abaqus_source_list`` that were acted on with the :meth:`waves.scons_extensions.copy_substitute` method.
-In this case, the files were simply copied into the build directory with no modification to the source code. :ref:`tutorial_parameter_substitution_waves` will discuss how parameters can be inserted into these solver input files.
+In this case, the files were simply copied into the build directory with no modification to the source code. :ref:`tutorial_parameter_substitution` will discuss how parameters can be inserted into these solver input files.

 **********************